minprog/programming-2/40 Workshops/10 Workshop 1/20 Exercises.md

 ## Exercise 1.8 – For & While Loops

-Create a new file called `loops.py` and use it for all parts of this exercise.
+Continue in `python_exercises1_1.py` and use it for all parts of this exercise.
 Remember the difference between input and raw input?
 If not, look at Exercise 1.5 again.